Guyzance: History

-The name Guyzance is thought to be derived from a Norman family name "Guines", from an area of the same name near Calais.
+The name Guyzance is thought to be derived from a Norman family name "Guines", from the French town of Guînes near Calais.
 Other forms of the name recorded locally include "Gynis" (1242), "Gysnes" and "Gisyng".

 The village of Guyzance has existed since at least since 1242, when Robert de Hilton was its owner.
 In 1147, a Premonstratensian Order priory was founded at nearby Brainshaugh.

 In 1885, Guyzance was described thus in Whellan's History, Topography, and Directory of Northumberland:

 GUYZANCE, or GUYSON, is a township and village in this Shilbottle parish, the property of the Duke of Northumberland; Robert Delisle, Esq. the heirs of the late Thomas Fenwick, Esq., and Thomas Tate, Esq.
 The rateable value is £l,671 10s., and the tithes, which are the properly of Thomas Tate, Esq., are valued at £130 per annum.
 The number of inhabitants in 1801, was 172; in 1811, 186; in 1821, 173; in 1831, 197; in 1841, 205; and in 1851, 213 souls.
 THE VILLAGE of Guyzance is situated seven miles south by east of Alnwick.
 There was formerly a priory here, which was annexed to Alnwick Abbey, by Eustace Fitz John.
 We find from Tanner's Monastica that it was endowed with a portion of the tithes, and two bovates of land, but as to any other portion of its history we possess no records.
 The remains of the old chapel are still here, with the burying ground, in which the Tate family are still interred.
 BANK HOUSE, the seat of Thomas Tate, Esq., is situated about a mile north of the village.

 The present centre of the hamlet lies to the north of a large meander in the River Coquet, and there was settlement near the neck of the meander in medieval times.
 This is known as Guyzance in official records, and it is likely that the Norman settlement was located in this southern location, rather than the later northern one.
 The Prior of Brinkburn and the Abbot of Alnwick held part of the area in the 15th century, but this changed again with the Dissolution of the Monasteries under Henry VIII.
 The nunnery was known as Gysnes, an early form of Guyzance, while the church was known as Gisyng, and although officially in the Chapelry of Brainshaugh, was normally referred to as Guyzance church.
 The mill to the west is also known as Guyzance Mill, and was first established around 1336, while the weir dates from around 1350.
 In 1472 ownership of the hamlet passed to the Percy family, owners of Warkworth Castle, while in 1567, William Carr of Whitton was recorded as the owner.